Cryptic becard: Description

 The cryptic becard is about 14 cm long and weighs an average of about 17 g.
 Adult males have a glossy bluish black crown.
 They have blackish lores, a wide white stripe from above the lores to above the eye, and a thin partial white eye-ring on an otherwise grayish face.
 Their nape and upperparts through their uppertail coverts are gray.
 Their wings are mostly black with wide white edges on the secondaries, tertials, and median and greater coverts; the last two show as wing bars.
-Their tail is has a black upper surface and a white-tipped pale gray lower surface.
+Their tail has a black upper surface and a white-tipped pale gray lower surface.
 Their throat and underparts are whitish to pale gray that is somewhat darker on the sides.
 Adult females have a chestnut-brown crown with a wide black band below it.
 They have a white stripe from above the lores to a partial white eye-ring and a black stripe through the eye on an otherwise pale gray and yellowish olive face.
 Their nape is pale grayish yellow-green and their back, rump, and uppertail coverts olive.
 Their wings are mostly blackish with wide cinnamon edges on the secondaries and coverts and thinner cinnamon edges on the primaries.
 Their tail has a dusky cinnamon-brown upper surface and a darker underside with wide cinnamon feather tips.
 Their chin and throat are white and their underparts pale yellow to greenish yellow.
 Both sexes have a brown iris, a gray maxilla and a slightly darker gray mandible, and dark gray legs and feet with yellowish soles.